m242/maildrop/README.md

 MailDrop
 ========

-MailDrop is an open-source, scalable, high-performance version of Mailinator.
+MailDrop is an open-source, scalable, high-performance version of Mailinator, a "temporary inbox" that you can give out when you don't want to give out your real e-mail address.
+MailDrop is designed to be quick and disposable.

 The design goals are to be roughly 90% of the speed of Mailinator, while adding additional functionality and the ability to horizontally scale quickly and easily.